What prescribed meds contribute to rebound?

 Why isn’t diet working for me?

 The topic of this FAQ blog is rebound.
 Not much will work while in rebound.
 So, dietary modifications will not bring relief if you are in rebound.
 If you are not in rebound and diet isn’t working there could be a number of reasons why.
-Maybe we will do a blog on that topic in the future.
+This blog addresses when the migraine diet doesn’t work.

 How long do you have to be on NSAIDs and triptans to be at risk for rebound?

 NSAIDs and simple analgesics, 15 days per month on a regular basis for at least 3 months.
 Triptans, 10 days per month on a regular basis for at least 3 months.
 For combination pain-relievers, 10 days per month on a regular basis for at least 3 months.
 When using a combination of different meds that put you at risk for rebound, the guideline is 10 treatment days per month in a regular basis for 3 months.
-HERE is more detailed information.
+The American Migraine Foundation has more details about rebound.

 How do I know I’m in rebound?

-Refer to this dedicated blog HERE.
+Refer to this article about risk of rebound.
 Your frequency and the type of medications put you at risk or not.
 After you assess your risk, your history and symptoms will help you figure it out.